Social Media Engagement Tools Built for Agencies

 Client Account Isolation

 Each client's accounts are kept strictly separate.
 Your team can only see and respond to the client they are currently working in.
 No accidental cross-posting.
 No responding from the wrong brand.
 Permission levels control who on your team can access which client accounts.
-This is not just a convenience — it is a risk management feature.
+This is a risk management feature, not just a convenience.

 Engagement Analytics Dashboard